mmomtchev/magickwand.js/README.md

 ## Known to be broken at the moment

+* Rebuilding when installing requires Node.js >= 18.0 on all platforms
-* Rebuilding when installing on Windows works only with VS 2022 + Node.js >= 18.0
+* Additionally, rebuilding when installing on Windows works only with VS 2022

 ## Asynchronous mode